GoogleWebComponents/style-guide/README.md

 * Where multiple words are required for the name, they should be separated with a dash (e.g `<google-street-view-pano>` vs `<google-streetviewpano>`) for readability.
 * Unless for private use, elements should use a unique name to avoid clashing with [existing](https://github.com/GoogleWebComponents) elements.

+## Attributes

+* Published attributes will be camel cased where multiple words are in-use
+* Default property values in attributes are null.
+Provide sensible default values as part of your API if values will be bound and displayed anywhere in your template.
+* Use `@default` and `@required` for parameters that either have a default value or are required.

 ## Events